H-D Captain America Chopper

 Two Captain America bikes were built for the movie.
 One was stolen, along with both Billy Bikes, after filming, and the other was crashed in the final scene.
 Rebuilt by Haggerty, the crashed Captain America was sold at auction in 1996.

-This faithful reproduction of the quintessential chopper is one of the machines visitors have been able to see at the Motorcycle Hall of Fame Museum in Pickerington, Ohio.
+This faithful reproduction of the quintessential chopper is one of the machines previously on display at the Motorcycle Hall of Fame Museum in Pickerington, Ohio.